 tended to be higher from the septic tanks.

 Biozones held dissolved oxygen (DO) levels above 2mg/l and pH was maintained

 between six-nine.
 DO levels rose across the segmented biozone as BOD, ammonia

 and alkalinity levels dropped.
 The final settlement tank removed between 60-99%

 of suspended solids, although on some occasions soft flocs of biomass were noted

 in the final effluent under normal operating conditions.
 Overall the SAFs accommodated

 load variations well, as reflected in minimal diurnal final effluent variations.

-The report identified the following advantages and disadvantages associated with SAF technology:
+The report identified the following advantages and disadvantages associated

 - no recirculation of flow or pumping of backwash water,